 the html review

 the html review is an annual journal of literature made to exist on the web.
-It is run by Maxwell Neely-Cohen (Publisher/Editor) and Shelby Wilson (Artistic Director/Editor).
+It is edited by Maxwell Neely-Cohen and Shelby Wilson.

 Some friends, inspirations, and idols —

-Submissions are open from November 1st-December 1st for the next issue, which releases the following Spring.
-In addition to completed work, we also welcome works-in-progress and pitched ideas.
+Submissions are open from November 1st–December 1st for the next issue, which releases the following Spring.
+We accept pitches, works-in-progress, and completed work.

 We pay $500 per contribution.
 All contributors own their own work in perpetuity and are free to iterate and publish it elsewhere. the html review wants to be more of an incubator and cheerleader than a traditional publisher.
 Anything contributors make belongs to them and them alone.